IT21826740/Demo-Portfolio/README.md

-# Open UoM Web Design for Beginners Final Project
+# Open UoM Web Design for Beginners Final Project.

 This is my final project for the "Web Design for Beginners" course at Open University of Moratuwa.
 It serves as a demo portfolio.